pegasus-isi/pegasus/doc/sphinx/manpages/pegasus-exitcode.rst

 Pegasus uses **pegasus-exitcode** as the DAGMan postscript for jobs submitted via Globus GRAM.
-This tool exists as a workaround to a known problem with Globus and Condor-G where the exitcodes of GRAM jobs are not returned.
+This tool exists as a workaround to a known problem with Globus and HTHTCondor-G where the exitcodes of GRAM jobs are not returned.
 This is a problem because Pegasus uses the exitcode of a job to determine if the job failed or not.